ahmetbaysal/ahmetbaysal/README.md

-- 🔭 I’m currently working on machine learning and deep learning.
+- 🔭 I’m currently working on big data
-- 🌱 I’m currently learning Tensorflow and PyTorch.
+- 🌱 I’m currently learning Apache Airflow and Google Cloud
-- 💬 Ask me about Data Science and Machine Learning
+- 💬 Ask me about Data Science and Big Data
 - 📫 How to reach me: ab.ahmetbaysal@gmail.com